 Students are required to enter HIPAA compliant data into the Typhon Clinical Tracking system, a web-based clinical tracking system, for each patient they are involved with during their clinical practicum experiences.
 They are also required to record the dates and times of their experiences onto a time log within this system.
 Time logs should reflect the amount of time spent in direct patient care and related activities, including debriefing with the preceptor.
 Training, orientation, travel, offsite research, and non-working lunch or other breaks should not be counted as clinical time.
 Students document completion of clinical procedures (observed, assisted, or performed) in the Typhon system as well.
-Clinical time logs should be entered in the Typhon system within 24 hours of the clinical shift.
-Clinical case logs should be entered in the Typhon system with 7 calendar days of the clinical date/encounter.
+Clinical time logs should be entered in the Typhon system with 7 calendar days of the clinical date/encounter.
 Failure to enter logs in a timely manner may result in non-approval of late entry time and/or case logs.